Middletown High School North: Athletics

 The ice hockey team amassed 86 wins in five seasons while reaching the Elite Eight of the NJSIAA Public Ice Hockey Tournament in 2004, 2005, and 2008, and the Frozen Four in 2004.
 The ice hockey team won the Public B state championship in 2015 and 2023.
 The team won the Dowd Cup in 2002, 2004 and 2007 and won the Handchen Cup in 2016.
 The team won the Shore Conference Championship in 2022 and fell short in the Handchen Cup game of the 2022 season.
 The annual Mayor's Cup game is when the rival schools Middletown North and Middletown South play to win the towns award of the Mayor's Cup, Middletown North now holds the trophy for two years in a row being they won the Mayor's Cup in their 2022 and 2023 season.
 The team won the 2023 Public B title with a 3-2 win in the championship game against Chatham High School.

 The girls' soccer team won the 2005 Central, Group IV state sectional championship, edging Brick Memorial High School by a 2–1 score in the tournament final.

 The boys cross country running team won the Group III state championship in 2013.

 The baseball team won Group III state championship in 2022, defeating Cranford High School by a score of 5-4 in the finals to finish the season with a record of 21-10.

 Renovation

 Throughout the late 1990s and early 2000s, the school renovated its teaching facilities.
 During the renovations, much of the school was inhospitable and sealed off.
 This resulted in the usage of both the upper and lower gymnasiums partitioned off into several classes, without ceilings.

 The renovations were completed sometime in 2004.
 The new building features standard teaching facilities.
 The tent outside (the Middletown High School North Bubble) has remained, and is used to house sporting events.
 A 750-seat professional theater was also installed, which features new lighting and sound systems and hosts various professional events, as was a TV production studio, which broadcasts student produced programs across Middletown and its surrounding boroughs.
+In 2023-2024 there was a planned renovation of the football field, and track; however this was delayed due to concern's with the contractor.